BOOK NOW

 Miette Hot Springs

 Known as the hottest natural hot springs in the Canadian Rockies, Miette Hot Springs is just 55 kilometres east and south of Jasper on Highway 16 towards Edmonton.
-There are towel rentals, swim suits, a snack bar and a restaurant.
+There are towel rentals, swimsuits, a snack bar and a restaurant.
 It’s a great place for an outing with the family!
+Miette Hot Springs operates seasonally from May to October.

 Mount Edith Cavell